yucao89/markdown-cv/index.md

 ## Path

-Procurement professional responsible for the procurement of the heliostat mechanism assembly parts of the state of the art NOOR 3 thermosolar power plant in Morocco.
-Contracts managed and negotiated requires a deep understanding of manufacturing and thorough interaction with engineering disciplines.
-Contracts includes but not limited to:
+Procurement professional responsible for the procurement of the assembly parts of NOOR 3 power plant in Morocco heliostat mechanism.
+Noor 3 is the world's most advanced tower thermo solar power plant.
+Contracts managed and negotiated requires a deep understanding of industrial manufacturing and thorough interaction with engineering disciplines.
+Main contracts:

 * Tractor size iron foundry casing parts with machining (7 M€ annual purchase quantity)
 * Hidraulic movement power units (10-15 M€)